Common San Diego DUI FAQ

 If you have been arrested in Vista for driving under the influence of alcohol or drugs, including felony or accident DUIs, I can help you.
-I am Vista DUI attorney Peter M. Liss, and if you need a skilled, experienced lawyer with a proven track record of success, please call me at (760) 643-4050 for a free consultation.
-Answers to the most common Vista DUI FAQs are below.
+I am attorney Peter M. Liss, and if you need skilled, experienced representation, I have a proven track record of success.
+Please call me at (760) 643-4050 for a free consultation.
+Answers to the most common Vista DUI FAQ are below.
 For more information about obtaining a top-quality DUI defense, please see this page: DUI Defense Overview.

-Most people who are charged with a DUI will actually face two charges: “driving under the influence of alcohol” and “driving with a blood alcohol level of .08 or higher.”
-Both crimes carry the same penalties (more on those later in these DUI FAQs), but while you can be convicted of both charges, you cannot be sentenced for both at the same time.
+Most people who are charged with a DUI will actually face two charges: “driving under the influence of alcohol” and “driving with a blood alcohol concentration (BAC) of 0.08 or higher.”
+Both crimes carry the same penalties (more on those later in these DUI FAQ), but while you can be convicted of both charges, you cannot be sentenced for both at the same time.
 Those who have been accused of driving under the influence of drugs will only face one charge, “driving under the influence of drugs.”
 If drugs and alcohol are both present, you will be charged “with driving under the influence of drugs and alcohol.”

 Each time you have a DUI conviction, the punishment becomes more severe, and can include large fines and jail or prison time.
-This DUI FAQs page will also cover more information about license suspensions, sentence increases, felony DUI charges, and possible sentences for the first DUI conviction and each later DUI conviction.
+This DUI FAQ page will also cover more information about the laws, license suspensions, sentence increases, felony DUI charges, and possible sentences for the first conviction and each subsequent drunk driving conviction.

-When you have been arrested for driving under the influence, a police officer will take your license if your BAC is.08 or above on the breath test; you take a blood test for alcohol; you refuse to provide a breath or alcohol test; or your BAC is .01 or higher while you are on DUI probation or if you are under 21 years of age.
-When the officer takes your license, he then gives you a pink piece of paper that will serve as a notice of your license suspension and as a temporary license for you to use over the next month.
+When you have been arrested for driving under the influence, a police officer will take your license if your BAC is.08 or above on the breath test; you take a blood test for alcohol; you refuse to provide a breath or alcohol test (this is legally required under the state’s implied consent laws); or your BAC is .01 or higher while you are on probation or if you are under 21 years of age.
+When the officer takes your license, he then gives you a pink piece of paper that will serve as a notice of your suspension and as a temporary license for you to use over the next month.
 If you are not a California resident, the police cannot actually take your license, but if you do not request a DMV hearing within 10 days, you will still lose your driving privileges within the state of California 30 days after your arrest.

-As soon as possible, you should call a Vista DUI attorney.
+As soon as possible, you should call an attorney.
 If you want to fight the automatic license suspension, you only have 10 days to file for a hearing with the DMV.
 If you or your lawyer do not call within the next 10 days, your license will be suspended for four months and you will not be able to fight this action.

 If your hearing is scheduled more than 30 days after the date of your arrest, your lawyer can arrange for your temporary pink license to be extended beyond the initial 30 day period.

-No. These are two totally separate issues and will be scheduled on two different dates and in two different locations.
+No. California DUI laws make these are two totally separate issues and will be scheduled on two different dates and in two different locations.
 The court date is given to you automatically when you are released from jail, assuming you post bail.
 You must request the DMV hearing within 10 days of your arrest or you forfeit your right to a hearing.